ruffoa/DibsBooker/README.md

 ### Running Tests

 Automated tests are currently being created.
 Check the test folder for current progress or check back later.
-We are using Mocha as our testing framework and Chai as the assertion library.
+We are using Mocha as our testing framework and Sinon for sandboxing.

 Thanks to BrowserStack
 <a href="https://browserstack.com"> <img src="archive/Browserstack-logo.png" width="12%"> </a>